MewsSystems/gitbook-connector-api/operations/messages.md

 ## Add messages

-Adds messages to the [Message threads](messagethreads.md#message-thread) that were created by the application.
+Adds messages to the [Message threads](messagethreads.md#message-thread) that was created by the client application.

 ### Request